mechaphish/mecha-docs/development.md

 # Development setup

-How to run CRS manually without Kubernetes.
+How to run CRS locally (without Kubernetes).

 ## Requirements